Ketamine – What are the effects when abused

 - difficulty thinking or learning

 - involuntary muscle movements and muscle stiffness

 When used as an anaesthetic in humans, doctors combine it with another drug to prevent hallucinations.

-Regular use of ketamine may eventually cause:
+Regular use may eventually cause:

 - Dependence on ketamine

 - Mood and personality changes, depression

 - Ketamine bladder syndrome (see above)